frabolle/frabolle/README.md

 that I have solved and implemented during the last few years 📆 and I can share publicly 🔓.

-Don't hesitate to contact me at francesco.bollero@epfl.ch 📫 if you are interested in a specific project.
+Don't hesitate to contact me at francesco.bollero@epfl.ch 📫 or on [Linkedin](www.linkedin.com/in/ francesco-bollero) if you are interested in a specific project.

 Enjoy the reading! 📖